All Episodes

 I just kind of wanted to just throw something out there.

-And I understand that it's all about myself and I don't need to look into the words of encouragement from a president or anything in that respect.
+And I understand that it's all about myself, and I don't need to look into the words of encouragement from a president or anything in that respect.

-But it's just also too to see that young people are trying to find a role model to look into, and I'm not one for Hollywood to look for a role model.
+But it's just also true to see that young people are trying to find a role model to look into.

 Why do you feel lost?